- Right means correctly, completely, thoroughly or exactly.

 - Mathematics a.
 Formed by or in reference to a line or plane that is perpendicular to another line or plane.b.
 Having the axis perpendicular to the base: right cone.c.
 Having a right angle: a right triangle.

 - Archaic Not spurious; genuine.

-- That which is just, morally good, legal, proper, or fitting.
+- That which is just, moral, or proper.

 - Sports A blow delivered by a boxer's right hand.